CHiME9-ECHI/CHiME9-ECHI-private/docs/evaluation.md

 ## Configuring the baseline

-The main configuration files are located in the `config` directory:
+The main configuration files are located in the `config/evaluation` directory:

 - `main.yaml`: Main configuration, imports other specific configurations.
-- `shared.yaml`: Shared parameters used across different scripts (e.g., dataset paths, general settings).
 - `setup.yaml`: Configuration for the data setup stage (`scripts/evaluation/setup.py`).
 - `enhance.yaml`: Configuration for the enhancement stage